j50n/deno-proc/README.md

 Data transforms are in a separate module to keep the core library lightweight:

+> ⚠️ **Experimental (v0.24.0+)**: Data transforms are under active development.
+API may change as we improve correctness and streaming performance.

 ```typescript
 // Core library - process management and async iterables
 import { run, enumerate, read } from "jsr:@j50n/proc";